theAids/pantolav.github.io/cloudant-nosql.md

 6. Copy and paste the cloudant password from the VCAP_SERVICES into the password field.
 Click ` Continue Replication`.

+7. At the upper left side of the screen click `Databases`.
+	>We can see now three databases: the `original database(books)`, the replication `database(books-replica)` and the `_replicator` database that contains information about the replication.

+####Test Replication
+1. Open another and go back again to your cloudant application (`cloudant-<yourname>.mybluemix.net`).

+2. Click `Choose File` and look for the created file `mans_search.json`.
+Click Open.

+3. Click `Upload`.

+4. Go back to the CLoudant Web Console tab and refresh the page.
+We can now see two documents in both the `books` and `books-replica` databases.

 ####**Analyze how the Object Storage Application works**